Exploring the Law

-You’ll explore contemporary issues and themes concerning the role and impact of law in other key areas.
+You will explore contemporary issues and themes concerning the role and impact of law in selected key areas of law – criminal law, human rights law and civil law.
 Skills masterclasses will give you a grounding in legal research and writing skills.
 In the workshops, you will work more independently in teams on exercises arising out of the lectures and seminars.

-In the final weeks, you will turn your attention to international law and human rights law, selecting key themes and issues from this hugely important and contentious area of law.
-You’ll gain an important overviewof the whole field, while also allowing deeper consideration of selected topics.
-A trip to London, including visits to leading legal institutions and international legal experts, will help to reinforce the excitement, challenges and transcendental importance of this field of law in the modern world.
-You’ll also start to prepare for your essay assignments and carry out the last ofthe group exercises, as we pull together the insights, implications and issues that have emerged during the summer school.
+A trip to London, including visits to leading legal institutions and international legal experts, will help to reinforce the excitement, challenges and importance of law in the modern world.
+You will also start to prepare for your essay assignments and carry out the last of the group exercises, as we pull together the insights, implications and issues that have emerged during the summer school.

-This summer school will be assessed through four methods:
+This summer school will be assessed through two methods: